-The school will regularly inform parents/carers about their child's attendance and absence levels via termly written reports.
+The school will regularly inform parents/carers about their child's attendance and absence levels [for example, by written reports, individual contact with parent/carer when required, by telephone, email, and in person meetings with the school.
+Attendance guidance is also provided in newsletters.